chaoszhang/TAPER/README.md

 tar -xvzf julia*.tar.gz
 ```

-Luckily, Julia doesn't requrie installation on most platforms.
+Luckily, Julia doesn't require installation on most platforms.
 You just download it and you have the tool.

 In the following, we use `JULIA_FOLDER` for the place you have copied the julia package.
 Change it to the actual place you used.